First-Year Student Orientation

 - Pre-Orientation Module

 - You will also need to complete the online Pre-Orientation Module, which will give you information needed for Highlander Orientation.
 It will also offer helpful class registration tips.
-The online Pre-Orientation Module is a mandatory requirement before attending Highlander Orientation.
+The online Pre-Orientation Module is a mandatory requirement, available in June, before attending Highlander Orientation.

 WHY IS HIGHLANDER ORIENTATION MANDATORY?